vburckhardt/multicloud-static-website/ibm/README.md

+# IBM Cloud Static Website

 A module creating a Cloud Object Storage instance with a bucket to serve static web content.
 The content that is served is copied from the [static directory](../static/).

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements